shariq1989/cookbook/content/recipe/chorizo_breakfast_burrito.md

 #### What main ingredients do you need for this meal?

+* Avocado Oil

 * Potatoes: You can use red or Yukon potatoes.
-I often use a combination of the two.
+I like to use a combination of the two.

 * Onion